 - Processing what it means to enter into community with others again, particularly when community has harmed us by ignoring, minimizing, or otherwise dismissing our experiences of abuse.

-We are offering two ReStoried groups this fall.
-Both groups will meet for live online discussion via Zoom one time per month for 8 months.
+We are offering a new ReStoried group beginning Spring 2023.
+This group will meet for live online discussion via Zoom one time per month for 8 months.
 Participants will receive a recorded content video to watch prior to monthly discussion times.